 5. Richard Gottfried beat Emily Gottfried 39-47 at Indoor Golf FX, Felixstowe, Suffolk

 6. Richard Gottfried beat Emily Gottfried 21-23 at West Park, Chelmsford, Essex

 7. Richard won a four player Invitational tournament at the Adventure Golf at Woodside Animal Farm, Slip End

-8. Richard & Emily Gottfried defeated John Oxley & Simon Hall 5&3 in a Doubles Matchplay Match at Woodside
+8. Richard & Emily Gottfried defeated Simon Hall and a mystery partner 5&3 in a Doubles Matchplay Match at Woodside

 9. Emily Gottfried beat Richard Gottfried 59-66 over two rounds at the Mini Majors course at Northwick Park, Harrow

 • Challenge Match versus Hatfield’s Russell Fenner at Watford TopGolf postponed due to snow

 10. Richard Gottfried beat Lester Coles 33-35 at Tea Green Golf at Wandon End, Luton